• Home

 Instructions

-• Pour ¾ cup heavy cream over the flour mixture and stir until it forms a soft dough and is fully combined.
+• Pour the ¾ cup heavy cream over the flour mixture and stir until it is fully combined and forms a soft dough.
 The dough will be soft and sticky, do not overwork or it will be tough.
+Turn the dough out onto a sheet of plastic wrap or wax paper and cover it with another sheet.

-• In a large bowl, make the filling by gently stirring together the blackberries, ½ cup sugar, cornstarch, and lemon zest until mixed together.
+• In a large bowl, make the filling by gently stirring together the 6 cups fresh blackberries, ½ cup granulated sugar, 1 tablespoon cornstarch, and 1 tablespoon lemon zest until mixed together.
+Pour the filling into the prepared baking dish.

 Keyword blackberry cobbler